gfx-labs/ip-app/docs/docs/reference/Periphery/ChainlinkOracleRelay.md

 ## Overview
 The Chainlink oracle relay contract returns a price for a specified Chainlink oracle.
 At launch, this contract is used as the main relay for the AnchorViewRelay.

-More information on governance can be found [here](../../../concepts/Borrowing/OracleSystem).
+More information on governance available [here](../../../concepts/Borrowing/OracleSystem).

 ## Constructor
 ```